Damola0204/SE-assignment2/README.md

 ##  Branching and Collaboration

-main branch: stable version of the code
+main branch: Stable version of the code

-feature-1: implemented greeting feature
+feature-1: I implemented the greeting feature

-feature-2: used for simulating and resolving a merge conflict
+feature-2: This was used for simulating and resolving a merge conflict

 Pull requests were created and merged to demonstrate GitHub collaboration features.